jonogould/minify/README.md

 Usage: minify.js [options]

   Options:

     -h, --help              output usage information
     -V, --version           output the version number
-	-i, --in [file]   file to compress
+    -i, --in [file]         File to compress.
-	-o, --out [file]  file to write output to (optional)
+    -o, --out [file]        File to write minified output to (optional).

-If no output file is specified the input name will be used
+    -p, --prepend [string]  Will prepend [string] to the output filename.

-foo.css will become foo.min.css etc
+    -a, --append [string]   Will append [string] to the output filename, in front of the file extension.